 Ulysses has been around for a while now, and it's one of the most polished note-taking apps on Apple's computing platform.
 (One that's perfectly equipped for long-form writing, too.)
 Notes are written and stored in the app's proprietary Markdown style, which allows for inventive (and colorful) use of headings.

 Added to that, images can be embedded in the form of links within documents; rather than displaying them in the body text, you can double click the links to preview image thumbnails.
 Ulysses also positions images in a sidebar that can also display a word count, mini notes and other information at a glance.

 Ulysses uses iCloud to save and sync your documents, and these can be exported to a number of other formats, including PDF.
 Word .doc, ebooks, and HTML.
-All these extra features come a price tag, with Ulysses costing $39.99 (£35.99) a year or $4.99 (£4.49) on a monthly subscription.
+All these extra features come a price tag, with monthly or annual subscriptions available.